Website icon Xpert.Digital

 The EU's trade deficit with China has steadily increased in recent years.
 European exporters also continue to complain about a lack of access to the Chinese market.

-China is investing massively in future technologies.
-Europe risks being left behind in key areas such as artificial intelligence, 5G technology and renewable energy.
+China is investing heavily in future technologies.
+Europe risks falling behind in key areas such as artificial intelligence, 5G technology, and renewable energies.

 3. Geopolitical tensions

-The global power shifts and China's increasingly assertive appearance on the world stage are leading to a reassessment of relations.
+Global power shifts and China's increasingly assertive presence on the world stage are leading to a reassessment of relations.

 4. Internal pressure

-Political pressure is growing within the EU to protect domestic industry and secure jobs.
-Companies and unions are demanding measures against unfair competition.
+Within the EU, political pressure is growing to protect domestic industry and safeguard jobs.
+Businesses and trade unions are demanding measures against unfair competition.

 🚧⚠️ Risks of inaction